Reviewing Vectrus (NYSE:VEC) & Aris Water Solutions (NYSE:ARIS)

 Institutional & Insider Ownership

 89.8% of Vectrus shares are held by institutional investors.
 3.2% of Vectrus shares are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary